TimSiebert1/ADOLC.jl/README.md

 @test abs_normal_problem.L[2, 2] == 0.0
 ```

-Further examples can be found in the `examples` file.
+This and further examples can be found in the `examples` file.